-- If your child is practising s, show them the Swimming Sally flashcard and say, 'S S S Swimming Sally.' - 2.
+- 1. If your child is practising s, show them the Swimming Sally flashcard and say, 'S S S Swimming Sally.' - 2.
 Show the s flashcard again.
 This time as you say the sound, let your child trace the large letter on the other side of the card with a finger. - 3.
 Then write the letter s on a piece of paper and repeat the sound together. - 4.
 Encourage your child to write the letter, saying the s sound as they write.
 Reassure them that it doesn't matter how messy the letter looks! - 5.
 Encourage your child to add in the Actiphons action to match the character.
-For S S S Swimming Sally, the child will stand with their arms up in the air, then circle their arms forwards, as if they are swimming, while they say S S S out loud.
+For S S S Swimming Sally, the child will stand with are swimming, while they say S S out loud.
 You can find these actions on page 18 of each storybook.